Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 >***Warning: while connecting up simple components to the GPIO pins is perfectly safe, it's important to be careful how you wire things up.
 LEDs should have resistors to limit the current passing through them.
 Do not use 5V for 3V3 components.
 Do not connect motors directly to the GPIO pins, instead use an H-bridge circuit or a motor controller board.***

-Next, you'll need to demostrate that you can access and use a GPIO as both input and output.
+Next, you'll need to demonstrate that you can access and use a GPIO as both input and output.
 Your Raspberry Pi should have come with a breadboard, some jumper wires, and some resistors, LEDs, and buttons for this deliverable.

 To demonstrate output, create a Python script to blink an LED, either with user control or on a set interval.

-To demonstrate input, use the guides below to create a Python scipt to print a statement once on the screen whenever a button in the real world is pressed.
+To demonstrate input, use the guides below to create a Python script to print a statement once on the screen whenever a button in the real world is pressed.

 For both of these you'll need to use the [`pigpio` Python library](http://abyz.me.uk/rpi/pigpio/index.html#Type_3), with its API [Reference](http://abyz.me.uk/rpi/pigpio/python.html) and some [example code](http://abyz.me.uk/rpi/pigpio/examples.html#Python%20code).
 Again, make sure to use a current-limiting resistor when using the GPIO as output, and enable the [Pull-Up or Pull-Down](https://en.wikipedia.org/wiki/Pull-up_resistor) feature on the pin when using it as input.
 (Note: Make sure to use the `pinout` command in a terminal to check wiring and pin numbers).